PilotProgrammer/aws-cdk-lambda-starter/README.md

 # AWS CDK Starter Project
-CDK Starter application to deploy lambda via CodePipeline (with local CodeBuild and Typescript icing)
+CDK Starter application to deploy Lambda via CodePipeline (with local CodeBuild and Typescript icing)

 ## Intro

-In this article, we create a starter AWS CDK project which deploys a CodePipeline for creating a NodeJS lambda.
+In this article, we create a starter AWS CDK project which deploys a CodePipeline for creating a NodeJS Lambda.
 This article is based on another [article from AWS](https://docs.aws.amazon.com/cdk/latest/guide/codepipeline_example.html), but tweaks a number of things and builds on it, specifically including local CodeBuild functionality, as well as changing the Lambda language to TypeScript.

 ## Background